 Hang a Mirror

-"Everyone likes to get one last glance in before heading out the door.
-Plus, mirrors reflect light and make a space feel bigger," Okin suggests.
-We love a classic large round mirror, so it should come as no surprise that we're recommending it to spice up your entry table.
-Let the mirror shine and keep everything else simple.
-An oversized vase, a curated stack of books, and a few other decorative items make for perfect complements to the star of the space.
+"Everyone likes to get one last glance in before heading out the door," Okin says.
+"Plus, mirrors reflect light and make a space feel bigger."
+Classic round mirrors add an element of class with a modern flair, while larger square mirrors are better for those last-minute style checks (and selfies, of course).
+Let the mirror shine and keep everything else simple: Matching table lamps, a curated stack of books, and other small decorative items make perfect complements for the star of the space.

 Aim for Balance

-If you're not quite sure what to do with your décor, try to create a somewhat symmetrical vignette in your entryway.
-"Symmetry isn't as important as overall balance.
-Pair a heavier coffee table book or a decorative box, for example, with a lighter vase or a thinly rimmed brass mirror.
+If you're not quite sure what to do with your décor, try to create a balanced display in your entryway.
+"Symmetry isn't as important as overall balance," Okin says.
+"Pair a heavier coffee table book—or a decorative box, for example—with a lighter vase or a thinly-rimmed brass mirror.
 The dichotomy is what makes interiors really interesting."
 In this well-balanced space, the designer kept it simple with matching sconces, a lush vase of flowers, and an entry table with character.

-Keep the Colors Consistent
+Keep Colors Consistent

-Explore Your Dark Side
+Embrace Your Dark Side

 Try a Clear Look